bogdanspn/wp-iconfinder-portfolio/README.md

 * type - Shows only iconsets matching a valid type identifier
 * categories - Shows only iconsets matching a comma-separated list of 1 or more category identifiers
 * mixed - You can combine any of the above (sets overrides all other filters except count)
+* omit - a comma-separated list of iconset IDs to omit from display
+* sort_by - the iconset field name to sort by
+* sort_order - whether to sort in ASC or DESC order

 #### count